Temple of Fortuna Primigenia: Sanctuary

-The sanctuary of Fortune occupies a series of 6 vast terraces, which, resting on gigantic masonry substructures and connected with each other by grand staircases, rise one above the other on the hill, crowned on the highest terrace by the round temple of Fortune, today incorporated into the Palazzo Colonna Barberini.
-This immense edifice, probably by far the largest sanctuary in Italy, must have presented a most imposing aspect, visible as it was from a great part of Latium, from Rome, and even from the sea.
+The sanctuary of Fortune occupies a series of 6 vast terraces, which, resting on gigantic masonry substructures and connected with each other by grand staircases, rise one above the other on the hill.
+This immense edifice, probably by far the largest Roman sanctuary, must have presented a most imposing aspect, visible as it was from a great part of Latium, from Rome, and even from the sea.
 It is a work of high technical and stylistic level.